Basis-Theory/docs/source/includes/elements/_getting_started.md

 - `frame-src` - _https://elements.basistheory.com_

 If you are using <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/require-trusted-types-for" target="_blank">Trusted Types</a>, you must allow dynamic script loading from _https://js.basistheory.com_ origin.
-This should be done before [initialization](#initialize).
+This should be done **BEFORE** [initialization](#initialize).

 ### Common CSP Errors